Análisis del Huawei P50 Pro a fondo y opinión - How smart Technology changing lives

 The sound is powerful and clear, with a fairly balanced volume, although the lower speaker sounds a little more powerful, as usual.

-While some previous Huawei models included Dolby Atmos support to play sound encoded with Dolby’s AC-4 audio codec, Dolby Atmos is not present in the Huawei P50 Pro .
-This could be due to the US veto as Dolby is a company based in that country.
+While some previous Huawei models included Dolby Atmos support to reproduce sound encoded with Dolby’s AC-4 audio codec, Dolby Atmos is not present in the Huawei P50 Pro.
+This could be due to the US veto as Dolby is a company with headquarters in that country.

 If you are used to listening to music with headphones, you will be happy to know that Huawei includes a 3D audio technology that it calls Histen.